 I get this question quite frequently in my dental chair.
 With my patients looking for ways to have a whiter and brighter smile, coffee is a big talking point.

 The answer to “will putting cream in my coffee still stain my teeth” is;

-YES!
-Yes, it will!
+Coffee with cream with stain teeth.
 The cream will not take away the pigment in the coffee, only dilute it.
 As well, the coffee will still be in the acidic range to soften your enamel, allowing your teeth to soak of some of the coffee colour.